Risk Control Considerations for Public Entities During and After the COVID-19 Pandemic

 School districts should follow state guidelines and coordinate with local health officials to stay up to date with their information.
 The CDC continues to update Guidance for Schools on its website, which includes, but is not limited to, cleaning and disinfecting recommendations and a school closure decision tree.
 The CDC has also published considerations for Returning to School After an Emergency or Disaster.
 Consider CDC guidance as schools return items to students and parents at the end of the year, as well as when families return materials to the school.

-Public Transportation
+Public transportation

-A public health outbreak can resulted in reduced ridership, which may have an impact on staffing for public entities and transit authorities.
+A public health outbreak can result in reduced ridership, which may have an impact on staffing for public entities and transit authorities.
 Public transportation providers may implement a variety of procedures to help protect operators and passengers amid service reductions.
 This may include limiting seating to maintain social distancing, providing hand sanitizer on buses, installing physical barriers or blocking seats behind operators, removing paper schedules, increasing cleaning and disinfecting efforts, offering single-rider trips for paratransit, and/or implementing rear-door boarding policies.
 The CDC has published interim guidance for Bus Transit Operators and Transit Maintenance Employees, which is offered to help agencies reduce risk as they continue operating in their communities.
 Transit operators should continue to follow any state orders and CDC guidelines as they adjust services and resume normal operations.

-Employment Practices
+Employment practices

 As employers hire new, and manage existing employees and volunteers, it is important to consider and adhere to employment practices that help maintain a professional work environment for employees and minimize exposure to claims.